SergiyBabenkov/linux-network-buffer-tuning/README.md

 3. Review [RTT-Based Buffer Sizing](07-rtt-buffer-sizing.md) to understand buffer sizing methodology for your traffic profile
 4. Jump to [System Tuning Profiles](08-low-latency-profile.md) for concrete tuning parameters
 5. Run the system audit script from [Shell Scripts and Recipes](11-shell-scripts-recipes.md) to baseline your current configuration
-6. Follow [Validation Procedures](09-validation-procedure.md) to verify results
+6. Follow [Diagnostics and Troubleshooting](09-diagnostics-and-troubleshooting.md) to identify and fix any issues

 ## Learning Approach